I will not sing—

 So the rose holds its breath, and

-The tulip its brand; quick rivers stall their song and keening koels shake
+brand; quick rivers stall their song and keening koels shake

 In their palpitating hearts